sleepy-juan/To-gather/hifi.md

 After you highlight the pdf, you can see this black text box immediately.

 1. Enter your question on this yellow box #7.
-2. Click the check button to send your qurstion.
+2. Click the check button to send your question.
+After asking a question, the notification appears for second on the left sidebar then disappears; it means the question successfully sent to oter person.

 #### Warning again: You only can use ENGLISH.